pratapladhani/copilot-studio-agent-instances/README.md

 Run the following scripts.
 You can find the scripts in the `scripts` folder.

+> [!WARNING]
+> It is now recommended to use the [Microsoft Agent 365 DevTools CLI](https://github.com/microsoft/Agent365-DevTools) instead of the scripts in this repo to create blueprints, agent IDs, and agent users.

 ### 1. Creating Delegated Consent for Agent Application Creation

 **Script:** `DelegatedAgentApplicationCreateConsent.ps1`